-The first effect is that each and every person is born with a sin nature, (some prefer, “sinful nature”).
-They are devoid of any spiritual life or desire for the things of God.
+As a result of the Adamic fall each and every person is born with a sin nature, (some prefer, “sinful nature”).
+They are devoid of a spiritual life and they do not desire the things of God.
 Jesus affirmed this condition by saying “That which is born of the flesh is flesh and that which is born of the Spirit is spirit.
-You must be born again” (John 3:6-7).
+You must be born again”; (John 3:6-7).

 To live according to the flesh is to have your mind set on the things of the flesh.
 The Christian life consists of mortifying the flesh of its earthly desires, and bringing the flesh into subjection.
 According to Galatians 5:19-21, the flesh manifest itself this way: “Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness, carousing and like natures.
 For if you live according to the sinful nature, you will die; but if you live according to the Spirit you put to death the misdeeds of the body, you will live”; (Rom.
 8:13).
 The fact being that obeying the flesh always results in breaking God’s moral law.
 Furthermore, a person also becomes a slave to his/her fleshly nature; (Rom.
 6:16).

 To mortify means to kill or subdue.
 In the biblical context, to mortify is to subdue the body through self-denial and discipline.
-Therefore mortification of sin or the flesh is to put to death the deeds of the body.
-Mortify sexual desires, impurity, passion, lust, evil desires, and covetousness (Col. 3:5).
+Therefore mortification of sin (the flesh) is to put to death the deeds of the body.
+Mortify sexual desires, impurity, passion, lust, evil desires, and covetousness; (Col. 3:5).

 There is a contrast between being heavenly minded and earthly minded.
 You were once in the world, walking according to the flesh, but now you’re in the Spirit.
 Because of this, put to death those things that were of the flesh.
-As you kill the flesh by not giving it what it wants, it will scream for what it wants, but as you reject the desires eventually it is subdued.
-It now is subject to you, this means that you are in control of your flesh.
+As you kill the flesh by not giving it what it wants, it will scream for that reason, but as you reject the desires eventually it is subdued.
+Now it’ subjected to you, which means that you are in control of your flesh.
+This requires discipline!